Orange-OpenSource/mod_dup/README.md

 mod_dup
 =======
 mod_dup duplicates Apache requests (POST, GET or both).
 Only requests which match specified filters are duplicated.
-Before duplication, all defined substitutions are applied to the incoming request.
+Filters can be applied on URL path, query string, headers, and/or body.
+Substitutions may be applied to duplicated requests.
-To minimize resource usage, mod_dup adapts to the amount of incoming by adjusting its number of threads.
+To minimize resource usage, mod_dup adapts to the amount of incoming requests by adjusting its number of threads.
 If maximum thresholds are reached, requests are dropped.
 In other words, mod_dup is built to guarantee a low system impact by sacrificing the reliability of duplications.
 However, by using a high number of maximum threads, request dropping can be avoided and system impact raised.